 The primary purpose of a squat rack is to assist you in progressing your squats by adding increments of weight.
 For safety reasons, squat racks come with adjustable safety bars on each side; these act as “spotters” for you to prevent you from collapsing on the floor in the event you can't lift the weight back up to the starting position.
 This rack accommodates exercises including lunges, pullups, rack pulls, box squats, deadlifts and pause squats.

-A weight plate is flat, heavy and usually made of cast iron, used in combination with barbells or dumbbells to hold a chosen amount of weight for the purpose of exercise.
-These plates come in many different weight increments, but the most common are 2.5-, 5-, 10-, 25-, 35-, and 50-pound denominations.
-The exercises commonly performed using weight plates include plate push-ups, front shoulder raises, chest squeeze press, squat press, squat reach and side bend.
+A weight plate is flat, heavy and usually made of cast iron, often used in combination with barbells or dumbbells to hold a chosen amount of weight.
+These plates come in many different weight increments from 2.5 to 50 pounds.
+Exercises commonly performed using weight plates: plate push-ups, front shoulder raises, chest squeeze press, squat press, squat reach and side bend.

 A flat bench allows you to get a full range of motion with different chest exercises.
 It’s normally made of metal with a padded surface you can lie on or sit on.
 You can use it in tandem with barbells and dumbbells.
 Some common exercises you can do on a flat bench include barbell bench press, dumbbell bench press, dumbbell flys, and numerous others.

 A jump rope is one of the oldest tools in the exercise arsenal.
 This tried-and-true fitness implement is great for cardio and improving coordination.

 Bodyweight exercises are exactly what they sound like: exercises in which you use your own weight as resistance.
 Typically, these involve a lot of pulling, pushing and jumping.